Inklingo

 nounA2general

-Use 'tela' when referring to the textile material itself, especially for clothing, upholstery, or crafts.
+Use 'tela' when referring to textile material in general, especially for clothing, curtains, or upholstery.
+It's the most versatile and common term.

 A smooth piece of richly textured red fabric draped over a wooden spool.